Jeremy Hutson is leader of the

 ultracold collisions to make sympathetic cooling work

-Further information on the proposed projects is available
+Further information on these is available

 The group welcomes applications from well-qualified scientists to apply for personal Fellowships, including EPSRC Postdoctoral Fellowships,